Hat Yai | Hat Yai Travel Blog

 5.Hat Yai Travel Blog | Klong Hae Floating Market

 Whichever part of the country you’re visiting, the glamor of Thainess penetrates through everywhere you go from northernmost to the southern tip.
 Floating Market is another traditional trading practice that’s long been in Siamese life cycle.
-For places to visit in Hat Yai, don’t miss out on this with the one and only Khlong Hae Floating Market.
+For places to visit in Hat Yai, don’t miss out on this with the one and only Khlong Hae Floating Market in southern Thailand.
 It’s an enjoyable afternoon out of the city where goods and food are sold from boats where water transport plays a key role in their daily lives long ago, even up until today for some.

 Open only from Fridays to Sundays, Khlong Hae Floating Market is only 5 kilometers in distance from Hat Yai town.
 As it runs in parallel along the U-Tapao Canel, the floating market is famous for making good use of eco-friendly food containers such as earthen pot, coconut shell, bamboo tube instead of plastic containers or foam tray.
 For those who are browsing for food options, rest assured a line of nearly 50 boat vendors that moored to a walkway and many more which set in large-roofed stores.